Economic Snapshot for Central America

 Inflation was stable in November at the previous month’s 2.3%.
 The figure marked the joint slowest pace in nearly a year.
 Lower inflation in four countries, including Panama, offset higher inflation in five economies, including Costa Rica and Honduras.
 A preliminary estimate for December shows that inflation likely inched up to 2.4%.

 Our January Consensus Forecast estimates inflation of 3.1% this year, which is unchanged from last month’s estimate.
 For 2018, inflation is expected to increase to 3.4%.

 Written by: Dirina Mançellari, Senior Economist

 5 years of Central America economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Central America Economic News

-In September, economic activity slowed slightly to a 4.4% increase from the same month last year, according to the monthly index of economic activity (IMAE, Indice Mensual de Actividad Economica).
+In November, economic activity in Costa Rica increased 4.5% from the same month of the previous year, according to the monthly index of economic activity (IMAE, Indice Mensual de Actividad Economica).

-In October, consumer prices in the Dominican Republic rose 0.30% from the previous month, which followed the 0.04% increase observed in September.
+In December, Dominican consumer prices rose 0.90% from the previous month, which followed the 0.13% increase observed in November.